vyperlang/vyper/docs/built-in-functions.rst

 =================

-Vyper has three builtins for contract creation; all three contract creation builtins rely on the code to deploy already being stored on-chain, but differ in call vs deploy overhead, and whether or not they invoke the constructor of the contract to be deployed.
+Vyper has three built-ins for contract creation; all three contract creation built-ins rely on the code to deploy already being stored on-chain, but differ in call vs deploy overhead, and whether or not they invoke the constructor of the contract to be deployed.
 The following list provides a short summary of the differences between them.

 * ``create_minimal_proxy_to(target: address, ...)``
     * Creates an immutable proxy to ``target``